More from the Love Live series:

 Though Love Live had many elements K-On failed at providing, it also fumbled in places K-On excelled.

-It was great to see μ’s grow, and the build-up to their performances were genuine.
+It was great to see μ’s grow, and the build-up to their performances was genuine.
 Therefore, isn’t it weird I don’t remember any of the group’s concerts?

 It happened without fail.
 I would get really excited about the next live event, only to be left underwhelmed.
 They always turned into music videos rather than actual performances — and the hilariously obvious use of CGI animation didn’t help matters.